toyokazu/fluent-plugin-everysense/README.md

 ### Output Plugin (Fluent::EverySenseOutput)

-Output Plugin can be used via match directive.
+Output Plugin can send events to EverySense server.
+It can be used via match directive.
 Output Plugin assumes the input format as described above.

 ```
 <match tag_name>